13 Templates [temp]

 [Example 3: template <typename...
 Args> void foo(Args... args) { [...xs=args]{ bar(xs...); // xs is an init-capture pack }; } foo(); // xs contains zero init-captures foo(1); // xs contains one init-capture — end example]

-A pack is a template parameter pack, a function parameter pack, or an init-capture pack.
+A pack is a template parameter pack, a function parameter pack, an init-capture pack, or a structured binding pack.

 The number of elements of a template parameter pack or a function parameter pack is the number of arguments provided for the parameter pack.